TRZLedgerFoundation/templates/community/merkle-airdrop/README.md

 - Can someone claim twice with the same wallet?
   - No. The claim creates a `Claim Status` PDA keyed by `(airdropState, recipient)`.
 Second attempts are rejected.

-- What if the vault runs out of SOL?
+- What if the vault runs out of TRZ?
   - Claims will fail.
 Replenishment behavior depends on your program’s design.
 This template expects sufficient initial funding during initialization.

 - Can I rotate the authority?